bananajoeo7/csc208/presentations/Chapter_4/Chapter_4.4_Presentation.md

 graph can be made which is the largest n for which the graph contains a clique of size n.
 The goal when coloring is often to find the
 <b>chromatic number</b>, which is the smallest amount of numbers to complete the coloring task, or the smallest clique number possible.

-To talk about Brook's Theorem, a theory devised from this we go to (Johan's Presentation)[Insert Johan Link Here].
+To talk about Brook's Theorem, a theory devised from this we go to [Johan's Presentation](https://github.com/johan-franco/csc208/blob/main/ch4_GraphTheory/sect4.4.md).

 ## Coloring Edges:
 <b>Vizing's Theorem</b>: Vizing's Theorem is a key result in graph theory concerning the edge coloring of simple graphs.
 It states that for